 Paranormal Activity and Evidence

-Local and national paranormal groups have investigated the mansion over the years, not the least of these being Zak Bagans and the crew from the Travel Channel’s Ghost Adventures, as well as Sci-Fi’s Ghost Hunters.
+Local and national paranormal groups have investigated the mansion over the years, not the least of these being Zak Bagans, the crew from the Travel Channel’s Ghost Adventures, and SYFY’s Ghost Hunters TV Show.

-The first phenomenon noted was reported by the Masons, back from the start of their ownership of the mansion until the sale, who witnessed many supernatural occurrences, including footsteps and doors slamming.
+The Masons reported the first phenomenon from the start of their ownership of the mansion until the sale, who witnessed many supernatural occurrences, including footsteps and doors slamming.

 For example, one Mason explains that he was waiting inside the mansion near the side entrance hall on a snowy day.
 He heard the side entrance door open and close and heard the sound of footsteps walking in.
 He checked and saw the snowy footprints on the ground in the hallway leading away from the door, as one would expect.
 But, mysteriously, no one was in the house, and no one tried to enter that door.